PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.readAndSort (directoryPath, options)

+This method reads the content of the directory passed and sorts files based on date and returns files. 'options' object can be used to pass in:

-async function that returns a promise for fs.readdir that additionaly sorts files based on date
+options.sort : sort files based on date

+options.filter : any filters passed with the file name(options.filter.name)

 ### fs-promise-util.readFile (filePath, options)